 This medication can affect fertility in males.
 Ask your doctor for more details.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using pemetrexed.
 Pemetrexed may harm an unborn baby.
-Female patients should ask about reliable forms of birth control while using this medication and for 6 months after stopping treatment.
-Male patients with female partners should ask about reliable forms of birth control while using this medication and for 3 months after stopping treatment.
-If you or your partner become pregnant, talk to your doctor right away about the risks and benefits of this medication.
+Your doctor should order a pregnancy test before you start this medication.
+Women using this medication should ask about reliable forms of birth control during treatment and for 6 months after the last dose.
+Men using this medication should ask about reliable forms of birth control during treatment and for 3 months after the last dose.
+If you or your partner becomes pregnant, talk to your doctor right away about the risks and benefits of this medication.